MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 	* int32
 	* float32
 	* char[4]
-	* bitfield, noted as bf3, where 3 would indicate that the field is 3 bits wide (starting at the least significant bit of the parameter value)
+	* bitfield, noted as bf8, where 8 would indicate that the field is 8 bits wide (starting at the least significant bit of the parameter value).
-* Any parameter value or part of it that is not specified by this document is reserved.
 A bitfield range within the bitfield is noted as [LSB-MSB], f.ex.
 [2-7]
+* Any parameter value or part of it that is not specified by this document is reserved.
 * Target value 127 is reserved for broadcasting, meaning it will affect all targets (works for LSB/MSB independantly).
 Currently not implemented [NS].

 #### `0x01-0x1f`: System commands

-* `0x01`: Request parameter value
+* `0x01`: [NS] Request parameter value
-* `0x02`: Request if parameter is supported
+* `0x02`: [NS] Request if parameter is supported
-* `0x10`: Response to request
+* `0x10`: [NS] Response to request

 #### `0x20-0x3f`: Common mode parameters